 Five bubble baths specifically marketed for babies were selected and a number of rheological tests were performed.
 In particular, we were interested in determining foam strength and stability using oscillatory techniques as well as surface tension and viscoelastic properties at the interface.

 All samples were prepared at a ratio of 1:10 with de-ionised water and mixed using a magnetic stirrer.
-For foam preparation the samples were placed in a foaming pot and pumped 100 times over a 30 second period immediately prior to loading onto the rheometer.
+For foam preparation, the samples were placed in a foaming pot and pumped 100 times over a 30-second period immediately prior to loading onto the rheometer.

 Foam strength and rigidity: Rheology measurements

 An oscillatory stress sweep showed how the strength of the foams differed between brands.
-Collecting oscillatory data allowed for identification of the linear viscoelastic (LVE) region where the stresses applied did not cause breakdown of the microstructure.
+Collecting oscillatory data allowed for the identification of the linear viscoelastic (LVE) region where the stresses applied did not cause the breakdown of the microstructure.
 The end of the LVE is where the sample stops displaying Hookean solid (where the stress is proportional to the strain) and Newtonian liquid (where the stress is proportional to shear rate) behaviour.
 At this point, any stress applied cannot be easily correlated with any micro-structural properties.

 Comparing the complex moduli of samples when the foams were initially prepared it was noted that most of the foams had a similar rigidity, Figure 2.
 However, there was one clear outlier: bubble bath D, where the complex modulus was noticeably lower than for the other samples and the end of the LVE was at a lower applied stress compared to the other samples.
-The smaller complex modulus indicated that bubble bath D had a less rigid structure compared to the other samples and required less stress to induce breakdown of the microstructure.
-Bubble bath E had a similar rigidity to the other samples, but the end of the LVE region was at slightly lower stresses than for samples A, B and C.
+The smaller complex modulus indicated that bubble bath D had a less rigid structure compared to the other samples and required less stress to induce the breakdown of the microstructure.
+Bubble bath E had similar rigidity to the other samples, but the end of the LVE region was at slightly lower stresses than for samples A, B and C.

 Quantifying foam structure change over time

 Looking more closely at the change in storage and loss moduli over time also revealed some interesting behaviour.
-Foams were prepared as before and an oscillatory stress sweep undertaken on samples at t = 0, 5, 10, 15, 20 and 30 minutes.
+Foams were prepared as before and an oscillatory stress sweep was undertaken on samples at t = 0, 5, 10, 15, 20 and 30 minutes.
 It was noted that all the foams decreased in rigidity over time, usually at a constant rate.
 Representative data of samples A to E at t = 0 and t = 30 minutes are presented in Figure 3.
-At t = 0 and t = 30 minutes, the complex moduli are all broadly similar with one exception; bubble bath C maintains a much more rigid structure upon aging.
+At t = 0 and t = 30 minutes, the complex moduli are all broadly similar with one exception; bubble bath C maintains a much more rigid structure upon ageing.
 Comparatively, the rigidity of bubble bath C after 30 minutes is similar to the other samples after 10 minutes suggesting that the longevity of bubble bath C is better than for the other samples.

 During the study, storage and loss moduli were also collected.
 Interestingly, the loss moduli all showed a significant uptick, or overshoot, prior to yielding.
 This uptick was noted as the same time as a significant decrease in the storage modulus.
 A representative example is shown in Figure 4.
 This is known as the Payne effect and was first observed in filled rubbers by Payne in the 1960s.
 The Payne effect has been observed in several plastic soft materials including glasses, gels, emulsions, suspensions, microgels and foams but there is no single rheological explanation for this phenomenon.